kimozhang/vue-element-popup/README.md

 - center: whether to align the header in center, default is false
 - open: triggers when the dialog opens
 - opened: triggers when the dialog opening animation ends
-- close: triggers when the dialog closes
+- close: triggers when the dialog closes, which can take custom params when invokes "this.$emit('close', param1, ...)"
-- closed: triggers when the dialog closing animation ends
+- closed: triggers when the dialog closing animation ends, which can take custom params when invokes "this.$emit('close', param1, ...)"

 # Events